z0on/tjarno2023/README.md

 > Hint: The GF analysis must be conditional on the strong genetic structure due to isolation-by-distance.
 This structure should be reasonably accounted for by the first two principal coordinates.

 Data for *I. baltica*:
-- `idotea_37pops_rasters_2023_clean.RData`: a bundle of almost everything you need - objects bams, ibs, meta, meta.xt, admix for intial analysis and rasters, XY for projecting gradient forest model.
-The files for the initial analysis (584 samples, 37 populations) are already aligned and free of clonal duplicates, so go straight into PCoA analysis.
+- `idotea_37pops_rasters_2023_clean.RData`: a bundle of almost everything you need - objects `bams`, `ibs`, `meta` (metadata for 37 sampling locations), `meta.xt` (for 584 individual samples), `admix` for intial analysis and rasters, XY for projecting gradient forest model.
+The files for the initial analysis are already aligned and free of clonal duplicates, so go straight into PCoA analysis.
 - `Baltic_polygon.txt`: table containing longitude and latitude of points defining the Baltic polygon (for plotting ADMIXTURE clusters on map)
 - `idotea_scrapCode.R` : some potentially helpful bits of code, for example for more advanced PCoA visualization